nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.

-Given below is a class diagram showing details of the ingredient model:
+Given below is the class diagram showing details of the ingredient model:

 ![Structure of the Ingredient Model Component](images/IngredientModelClassDiagram.png)